 - Ensure any kids understand the dangers of playing with fire

 - Keep anything hot on heat-resistant surfaces

 - Ensure that anything with a lit flame is sturdy and not in danger of tipping

-- Don’t put open flames or hot appliances near curtains or other hanging fabrics (I’m including hair in this.
+- Don’t put open flames or hot appliances near curtains or other hanging fabrics (Hair included.
 The smell alone is worth avoiding it.)

 - Keep at least 1 meter of space between an open flame and anything above it (ie shelving)

 - If you have pets, beware of wagging tails near flames.